4dcu-be/4dcu.be/_posts/2021/2021-08-21-COVID_and_KeyForge.md

 in front of someone at the store and play) simply weren't there.
 Hopefully that is about to change soon again with life restrictions begin lifted and the [World Championship] coming up in 2022 !

+## Acknowledgements

+[Archon Arcana] has been tracking registered decks from the very beginning and kindly shared the raw data for us to play with (check out their page [here](https://archonarcana.com/Master_Vault#Registered_decks)).

+This post is unofficial Fan Content.
+The literal and graphical information presented in this project related with KeyForge is copyright of Fantasy Flight Games (FFG).
+4DCu.be is not produced by, endorsed by, supported by, or affiliated with FFG.

 [the master vault]: https://www.keyforgegame.com/
 [Richard Garfield, Ph.D.]: https://en.wikipedia.org/wiki/Richard_Garfield